 4. Enns states that apologetics elevates the intellect above everything else.
 Not true!
 Good apologetics should be helping people engage God with all their being!

 5. For someone like myself who directs a couple of apologetic ministries on college campuses, I find Enns to be ignorant on this topic.
 While I respect him as a scholar, I don’t agree with him on this issue.

 I have had long discussions with almost everyone of different religious backgrounds.
 They can be kind and loving.
 As a matter of fact, Mormons are some of the nicest people I have never met.
 But there is zero evidence for the Book of Mormon.
 So the typical “People will want to be followers of Jesus by looking at our love and how we live” is overly simplistic and doesn’t take into account many factors in people coming to faith.
 Granted, I am all for being loving and living the faith out in an attractive manner.
 But there is a lot more that needs to happen in our witness.
 I discuss the need to be effective case makers here.
 Sadly, it is because of posts like the one Enns has written here, that the greatest opposition to apologetics will continue to come from within the Church itself.

-6. In the end, it would be nice if Enns would have said the following: “I think the Church needs apologists, historians, Biblical scholars, philosophers, etc. Let us all work at our craft to the glory of God.”
-Instead, we have a Biblical scholar taking a swipe at a field that he doesn’t care for.
+6. In the end, it would be nice if Enns would have said the following: “I think the Body of Christ needs apologists, historians, biblical scholars, philosophers, etc. Let us all work at our craft to the glory of God.”
+Instead, we have a scholar taking a swipe at a field that he doesn’t care for.

-In the end, for myself and others, the Enns article will be long forgotten.
+In the end, this article will become a distant memory.
 We have much work to do.